 - There were some QC issues with the watch I was sent – the hands and dial markers are slightly different colours and the bracelet was fitted backwards

-- It is maybe wears its influences a little too prominently on its sleeve for some watch collectors
+- It maybe wears its influences a little too prominently on its sleeve, and that might put off some watch collectors

 Aquatico Sea Star 2 300m – The WRUK Verdict